mcmtilman/Security/README.md

 Note that RFC 6238 mentions SHA256 and SHA512, but not SHA384.

 The algorithm supports a *period* in the range `1 ...
 120` seconds.
 All dates in the same period yield the same password.

+# Requirements

+The code has been tested with the Swift 5.1 Snapshot 2019-06-28 toolchain in XCode 11.6 and with the XCode 11.6 toolchain.